irfina/plain-text-printing-java/README.md

 Tested on Windows 10, using Epson LX-310 printer.

 Notes: Some people on Internet alose recommend to use "\f" (form feed) at the end of printing to make printer eject the paper.

+Using Blueprint LITE Series BL-80 printer:
+* Control code to cut paper is: Chr(27) & "m"
+* In Java: "\u001B" + "m"